 Document Markup Comments & Annotations are grouped by the Page the annotation is added or, or into a General Comments section.

 As well as the General Annotation Types, the additional Document Annotations include:

 - Highlight Text: Allows the user to Highlight blocks of text.

 - Underline Text: User can Underline blocks of text.

 - Strikethrough Text: User can Strikethrough blocks of text.

 Note that for all of the options above, you will not be able to select text over multiple pages in one action.

-Users will soon be able to Search their Documents for specific keywords or phrases.
+Users can Search their Documents for specific keywords or phrases.
 To do this, simply click on the search icon above the Document preview.
 The Comments panel on the right will update with a search bar where you can enter your search term.

 Results will be indicated in the Comment panel, with the matches appearing in a list, as well as being highlighted on the preview.
 You can click on an card to be taken to that match on the preview directly.
 To exit the view, just click the back arrow.